Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

     - **New dispatch note**
         The dispatch note has been newly created.
     - **Transferred to partner**
-        The dispatch note has been transferred to partner but no receival has been confirmed yet.
+        The dispatch note has been transferred to partner but no receival has been confirmed.
 In rare occasions, the fulfiller may note receive a dispatch note.
 In that case, it may be necessary to resend the dispatch note, see [Export a dispatch note](#export-a-dispatch-note).
     - **Partner confirmed receival**
         The fulfiller has confirmed receival of the dispatch note.
-The shipment status will be updated shortly, see [Check the shipment status](02_CheckShipment.md#check-the-shipment-status).
-Occasionally, the receival may not be confirmed by the fulfiller.
-In this case, it is possible to click the [FORCE COMPLETION] button to confirm the dispatch note as completed to prevent subsequent processes from remaining stuck waiting for confirmation, see [Complete a dispatch note](#complete-a-dispatch-note).
+The shipment status is subsequently updated by the fulfiller, see [Check the shipment status](02_CheckShipment.md#check-the-shipment-status).
     - **Dispatch note completed**
         The dispatch note has been processed.
     - **Error**